Well-known URI: Use

 Information shared by a web site as a well-known service is expected to meet a specific standard.
-Specifications that need to define a resource for such site-wide metadata can register their use with Internet Assigned Numbers Authority (IANA) to avoid collisions and minimize impingement upon sites' URI space.
+Specifications that need to define a resource for such site-wide metadata can register their use with the Internet Assigned Numbers Authority (IANA) to avoid collisions and minimize impingement upon sites' URI space.

 List of well-known URIs

 The list below describes known standards for .well-known services that a web server can implement.